nl2go/docker-node-chrome/README.md

 # docker-node-chrome
-Docker image with Node.js and Chrome for running tests on CI
+Docker image with Node.js and Chrome for running tests on CI.

+## How to Build

+    $ docker build -t node-chrome .